-According to a 2013 report by the Federal Bureau of Investigation, 8.3% of all hate crimes reported took place on school campuses, with many states reporting a rise incidence in hate crimes.
+According to a 2016 report by the Federal Bureau of Investigation (FBI), 9.9 percent of all hate crimes reported took place on school campuses, with many states reporting a rise in incidents of hate crimes.

 Ready to take action in your school or school district?
 Here are examples of some of the proactive steps that schools are taking to ensure safety on campus: